Blog Business Industry Insights - What is Customer Experience (CX) Design?

 Unless you have been living under a rock, we all know what Netflix is - a video-on-demand platform that offers original as well licensed content to its users.
 With a wide offering of web series and films, Netflix is becoming the talk of the town.
 Why?
 Because of its CX design.
 Apart from its website/application that sets one benchmark after another in user experience (UX) design by constantly innovating its user interface (UI), Netflix has created both an offline & online presence so wide that it's almost everywhere.
 (We'll also tell you how CX is different from UI and UX, so don't worry.)

 From huge roadside hoardings, brand collaborations (Spotify and Swiggy to name a couple) to social media marketing, Netflix has designed a CX that leaves no stone unturned.
 CX design is a constant, ongoing process that offers a medium for you to always remind your users about your brand.
-That's the specialty of CX design - if done well, it not only creates awareness of your brand, but also ensures conversion and retention.
+That's the specialty of customer experience design - if done well, it not only creates awareness of your brand, but also ensures conversion and retention.

 And that's the major difference between CX and UX.
 UX is about how a user experiences a particular product.
 UX only focuses on the experience users have while using a particular product.
 Let's go back to Netflix for example.
 Netflix is a brand, and the Netflix website is one of its products.
 The experience you have using just that website is UX, and the experience you have with using/consuming everything related to Netflix is CX.
 While UX designers focus on delivering a good experience for a product or service, CX designers have to think and plan for all the products and services offered by their products.
-In short, UX is a tiny part of the huge umbrella that is CX.
+In short, user experience is a tiny part of the huge umbrella that is customer experience.

 A study had predicted that by the end of 2020, CX would overtake price and product as the key brand differentiator.
 Turns out it's true.
 So if you are looking at a strategy for your brand's success, CX design is the way to go.